Grand Duke Vladimir Alexandrovich of Russia: Marriage

-Both Grand Duke Vladimir and his wife were witty and ambitious.
-They enjoyed entertaining and their residence in Saint Petersburg became the heart of the Imperial capital's social life.
-Well suited to each other, they had a long and happy marriage.
+The Grand Duke Vladimir and his wife were described as witty and ambitious.
+They enjoyed entertaining and their residence in Saint Petersburg became popular among the Imperial capital's socialites.

 Vladimir's palace

 By the time of his marriage, construction had already been completed on Vladimir's own residence and he moved there with his wife.
 Named the Vladimir Palace, it was one of the last imperial palaces constructed in Saint Petersburg.
 Grand Duke Vladimir appointed architect Aleksandr Rezanov to head the project because of his knowledge of ancient Russian architecture.
 A team of architects assisted Rezanov: Vasily Kenel, Andrei Huhn, Ieronim Kitner and Vladimir Shreter.
 The foundation stone was laid on 15 July 1867.
 Construction work lasted five years, from 1867 to 1872.
 The furniture was designed by architect Victor Schröter.

 The site chosen for the palace was the Embankment near the Winter Palace in the center of St Petersburg.
 It had previously been occupied by the house of Count Vorontsov-Dashkov which had been bought by the treasury.
 The lot was enlarged by purchasing the neighboring house of Madame Karatinga.
 The total construction and furnishing cost of Vladimir Palace was 820,000 rubles, a much more modest amount than the one spent building previous palaces for other grand dukes a decade earlier.

 The Vladimir palace stands, like the Winter Palace and the Marble Palace, by the Neva on the Dvorstsovaya Embankment.
 The façade, richly ornamented with stucco rustication, was patterned after Leon Battista Alberti's palazzi in Florence.
 The main porch is built of Bremen sandstone and adorned with griffins, coats-of-arms, and cast-iron lanterns.
 Other details are cast in Portland cement.

 The palace and its outbuildings contain some 360 rooms, all decorated in eclectic historic styles: Neo-Renaissance (reception room, parlor), Gothic Revival (dining room), Russian Revival (Oak Hall), Rococo (White Hall), Byzantine style (study), Louis XIV, various oriental styles, and so on.
 This interior ornamentation, further augmented by Maximilian Messmacher in 1881–1891, is considered by art historians, such as Nikolay Punin, a major monument to the 19th-century passion for historicism.
 Grand Duke Vladimir decorated his apartments with his collection of Russian paintings by the best artists of his time, such as Ilya Repin, Ivan Aivazovsky, Feodor Bruni, Vasili Vereshchagin, Ivan Kramskoy, Mikhail Vrubel, Nikolai Sverchkov and Rudolf Ferdinandovich Frentz.